howard8888/workspace/README.md

 - **“No path found to state:posture_standing”** — You planned before creating the state.
 Run one instinct tick (menu **12**) first or `--load` a session that already has it.
 - **Repeated “standing” nodes** — Tightened `StandUp.trigger()` prevents refiring when a standing binding exists.
 If you see repeats, ensure you’re on the updated controller.
 - **Autosave overwrote my old run** — Use a new filename for autosave (e.g., `--autosave session_YYYYMMDD.json`) or keep read-only load + new autosave path.
-- **Loading says file not found** — We continue with a fresh session; the file will be created on your first autosave event.
+- **Loading says file not found** — We continue with a fresh session, the file will be created on your first autosave event.

 ***Q&A to help you learn this section***

 Q: Why “No path found …” on a new session?
-A: You planned before adding the predicate; run one instinct tick.
+A: You planned before adding the predicate, run one instinct tick.

 Q: Why duplicate “standing” nodes?
-A: Old controller; update to guarded StandUp.trigger().
+A: Old controller, update to guarded StandUp.trigger().

 Q: How to keep an old snapshot?
 A: Autosave to a new filename.
 Q: Is load failure fatal?
-A: No; runner continues with a fresh session.
+A: No, runner continues with a fresh session.

 ---